David Hogg: Conspiracy theories and harassment

 Shortly after the shooting, false claims appeared on social media claiming that the event never happened, and others accused Hogg and other students of being "crisis actors".
 After a series of televised interviews following the shooting, far-right figures and conspiracy theorists attacked Hogg in online media.
 Hogg's family received death threats from various conspiracy theorists, according to David's mother.
 Facebook, YouTube, and Instagram reported removing posts that attack the students or accuse them of being actors.
 The conspiracy theories about Hogg and other Parkland activists were named PolitiFact's 2018 Lie of the Year.

-In April 2018, Hogg was threatened by Sinclair Broadcast Group TV host Jamie Allman from station KDNL-TV in St. Louis, who wrote a tweet threatening to insert a hot poker in his anus.
-Following a boycott of advertisers initiated by Hogg on The Allman Report, Allman resigned and his show was canceled.

 On the morning of June 5, 2018, Broward County Sheriff's Office received a false report from an anonymous caller claiming that there was a hostage situation in Hogg's family home.
 The harassment tactic known as swatting was described by Hogg, several media organizations, and the sheriff's department as a prank.

+On March 25, 2019, future congresswoman Marjorie Taylor Greene followed Hogg down the street in Washington, D.C. for over a minute demanding to know how he was able to get media coverage and meetings with over 30 U.S. lawmakers.
+On two videos livestreamed to her Facebook, she called him a "coward", informed him she has a concealed-carry permit, and accused him of being a "crisis actor" paid by George Soros and others.
+Later in April, during an interview with the group Georgia Gun Owners, Greene referred to Hogg as "an idiot" that "is very trained, [...] like a dog".
+The videos resurfaced in January 2021 due to Greene herself reuploading her harassment of Hogg to her YouTube channel.
+During the backlash for the video, Hogg responded to Greene on Twitter, saying "how embarrassing a sitting congresswoman argues that an 18-year-old is both a more affective [sic] lobbyist and communicator than her," adding that "after surviving gun violence [Greene's behavior] is just 1/10 of 1% of the harassment advocates for gun control have to deal with."

-During a June 2019 interview with the Washington Post Magazine, Hogg said there have been seven attempts on his life.
+During a June 2019 interview with the Washington Post Magazine, Hogg claimed that there had been seven attempts on his life.